whois-api-llc/whois_database_download_support/whoisxmlapi_download_whois_data/README.txt

 repeated 5  (or maxtries) times.
 For  instance, if there was  a broken downloaded process, and some files  exist but they are broken, running the script  again will notice this  upon the md5 check  and redownload the  file.
+The  script resumes  the downloading  of a  broken file  by default.
+So  if the file  changed on the  server for some  reason, the broken  file will  be continued  anyway, but  it will  be redownloaded because of  the md5 mismatch.
+If  the --no-resume option is  given, no attempt  is made  to continue  a broken  download, the  files will  be redownloaded from  scratch if necessary.
 If there is no  md5 checksum for the file, the file is downloaded but reported as unverified in the script output.

 When  completed, the  script  will  report the  files  which were  not available  for download.
 Note that  this maybe  normal, e.g.  in some